Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 The Military Spouse Preference Priority Placement Program (MSP) is a Department of Defense (DOD) program that provides employment preference to spouses of active duty military members of the United States (U.S.) Armed Forces (including the Coast Guard), who relocate to accompany their sponsor on a permanent change of station (PCS) move.

 Recently, changes were made to the program on how MSP's preference will be given.
-In order for MSP's to receive preference for employment opportunities, they must now apply online to vacancies and include their sponsor's PCS orders, resume, and the Military Spouse PPP Self-Certification Checklist with each application.
+In order for MSP's to receive preference for employment opportunities, they must now apply online to vacancies and include their sponsor's PCS orders indicating dependence authorized, Marriage Certificate, resume, and the Military Spouse PPP Self-Certification Checklist with each application.

 South Carolina Job Outlook

-The following companies are the top 10 employers in the greater Columbia area:
+The following companies are some of the major employers in the greater Columbia area:

 Employment Services